 - Don’t forget to catch sunrise and sunset both from Tip n Top.

-- If you were having trouble to find a spot to park your car, then go straight to the police station.
-Right in front of the police station is a huge empty ground that is used as a parking.
+- If you were having trouble finding a spot to park your car, then go straight to the police station.
+Right in front of the police station is a huge empty ground that is used as parking.
 You can leave your car parked there safely for no charge at all.